 PHP 5.3 has been declared obsolete since August 2014 - it really is outdated and should not be used.
 All our extensions are tested and built for PHP 5.6 and higher.
 Performance wise, we recommend Magento shops to run on PHP 7.

-Some code might still work under PHP 5.3.
+Some code might still work under PHP 5.5 and earlier.
 One of the changes we have made is to use the <?= tag in PHTML templates.
 Contrary to what some believe, this is not a bad practice: The short echo tag <?= is not part of the short open tags, it is part of the PSR-1 standard, part of the Magento coding standard, considered a best practice by many PHP developers and actually enabled all the time in PHP 5.4 or higher.
-Under PHP 5.3 though, it is part of the PHP setting short_open_tag which should therefore be enabled.
+Under PHP 5.3 though, it is part of the PHP setting short_open_tag which should, therefore, be enabled.

 MageBridge is fully open-source.
 Note that MageBridge uses dual-licensing, because it has extensions in either Joomla! or Magento: For Joomla!, the GNU/GPL is applied.
 For Magento, the OSL is applie.
 We offer Subversion-access to all sources.